-‘Mad Song’ by William Blake is a short three stanza poem which is made up of eight line stanzas, or octaves.
+‘Mad Song’ by William Blake is a short three-stanza poem that is made up of eight-line stanzas, or octaves.
 These octaves each follow their own rhyme scheme.
 The first is written in the pattern of ababccd, the second: ababcded, and the third: ababccdd.
 This changing pattern of rhyme helps to emphasize the madness the speaker is experiencing.
 He is unable to contain himself to one way of speaking and is franticly changing, as if in an effort to find some solution to his problems.
 The structure of the line spacing has the same impact.
 As it is read, one’s eyes are forced to flick quickly back and forth across the page.

 ‘Mad Song’ by William Blake describes the intense madness a speaker feels and the frantic pain that accompanies the dawning of a new day.

 The poem begins with the speaker describing the terrible weather that is plaguing the night.
 It is windy and freezing cold.
 These elements reflect the chaos which is the speaker’s mental state.
 This is expanded on when he states that he sees the dawning of the day and is horrified by its coming.

 The speaker is desperate to remain in the darkness, especially as it offered him his only chance of infolding his grief in sleep.
 The following lines describe how the weather patterns become more violent and mimic the increasing desperation of the speaker.
 He is unable to control his own emotions and the raging weather reflects that.